ISISComputingGroup/ibex_developers_manual/Home.md

 ## [Genie Python](Building-and-installing-genie_python) ##

-How to build and install Genie Python
+How to build and install Genie Python.

 ## Epics ##